 - Kallman syndrome is a condition that can result in incomplete puberty or even lack of puberty.
 Women with Kallman syndrome may not experience menstrual periods.

 - In patients with Turner syndrome, one of a woman’s X chromosomes is either missing or misshapen.
 In addition to more visible physical signs like a webbed neck and swelling in the hands and feet, women with this condition may experience premature ovarian failure, limiting fertility options.

-- Müllerian agenesis (aka Mayer-Roansky-Kuster-Hauser Syndrome) results in the uterus not forming during fetal development.
+- Müllerian agenesis (aka Mayer-Romansky-Kuster-Hauser Syndrome) results in the uterus not forming during fetal development.
 Ovaries still develop, but without a working uterus, the woman is infertile.

 Fortunately, for many women with genetic disorders, treatment or solutions for infertility are often possible by addressing or working around the symptoms of the condition.
 For example:

-- Hormone therapy can be effective in cases like Kallman syndrome.
+- Hormone therapy can be effective in cases of Kallman syndrome.